 Protect your kids’ healthy future with vaccines:

 As children get older, the protection provided by earlier vaccinations can wear off.
-Therefore, they will need some booster shots to stay protected.
+Therefore, they will need not only need a few new vaccines, they will also need some booster shots to stay protected.

 To prepare yourself: